 In addition, there is an annual statement of compliance attested to by the CEO, and submitted as part of the annual return process to the CBoI.
-There is also the annual PCF Confirmation Return, submitted by the Compliance Function to the CBoI via ONR.
+There is also the annual PCF Confirmation Return, submitted by the Compliance Function to the CBoI via the ONR system.

-The skill set of the Board and Board Committees is reviewed regularly.
+The skill set of members of the Board and Board Committees is reviewed regularly.